The Wild Bunch (sound system): Post disbanding (1989–present)

-DJ Milo has lived and worked going between Japan and New York.
-In 2013, he performed at St Paul's Carnival.
+DJ Milo, founding Wild Bunch member and recognised as having created the Bristol sound.
+Based in NYC, he has lived and worked as DJ Nature for the past three decades and is highly respected in the underground world of house music as a DJ and producer.
+He also continues to perform and produce as DJ Milo- most recently, at Massive Attack's the seminal August 24 Act 1.5 on the Bristol Downs.

 Robert Del Naja, Grant Marshall and Andrew Vowles, continued with Massive Attack and in the early days they often collaborated with Adrian Thaws.
 However, differences between members saw Thaws leave in 1995, Vowles leave in 1998 and Marshall took a break in 2001.
 Marshall returned to Massive Attack in 2005.
-Thaws returned to Massive Attack in 2016.
+Thaws temporarily returned to Massive Attack in 2016.

-Nellee Hooper, who moved to London after the group's dissolution and worked as a producer and remixer for a number of major artists, including Madonna, U2, No Doubt, Garbage, Björk and others.
+Nellee Hooper, who moved to London after the group's dissolution, worked as a producer and remixer for a number of major artists, including Madonna, U2, No Doubt, Garbage, Björk and others.
 He won the 1995 BRIT Award for Best Producer.
 He was also a member of Soul II Soul.

 Thaws performed with Massive Attack on their first and second full-length releases, Blue Lines and Protection respectively, before pursuing a successful solo career.

 Claude Williams provided vocals on Massive Attack's Five Man Army released in 1991.
 In 2010, he was jailed for a series of robberies, for three years, alongside five other men.

 Musical style

 The Wild Bunch were pioneers of amalgamating a very wide variety of genres.
-Their shows mixed disparate styles including elements of Hip Hop, punk, R&B and reggae.
+Their shows mixed disparate styles including elements of hip hop, punk, R&B and reggae.
 Further, it was their unique focus on slower rhythms and ambient electronic atmospheres that laid the foundations of Bristol sound, which later developed into the popular trip hop genre.
 They were key members of the Bristol underground scene.